uwcryoem/uwcryoem.github.io/docsrc/source/Policies.rst

 Accounts:

     To request access to the HPC cluster please fill out the following form https://explore.wisc.edu/cryoem_hpc_access_request
     Users in the Department of Biochemistry who are sponsored by a faculty member (PI) may request access to the HPC cluster.
-Outside users with a valid NetID may also be granted access to the HPC cluster.
+Outside users with an MCCET affiliation may also be granted access to the HPC cluster.
-    Removal: HPC cluster accounts will be audited every month.
+    Removal: HPC cluster accounts will be audited each month.
 UW-Madison users who have not used the cluster in more than three months will be contacted to verify that they still need access.
-PIs of research groups are responsible for contacting the HPC admin when a user has left their group.
+PIs of research groups are responsible for contacting the HPC staff when a user has left their group.
     Locking: Accounts may be locked without warning for users misusing the cluster.
-If your account is locked, you will receive an e-mail from the HPC Administrator with steps to unlock your account.
+If your account is locked, you will receive an e-mail from the HPC staff with steps to unlock your account.

 Guidelines for Use:

     Processing-intensive (and GPU-requiring) jobs must be run on the compute nodes and never on the login node.
     User data should be stored in your home directory:  /mnt/hpc_users/home/NetID.
     Data should be transferred to the cluster via Globus.
-Instructions for this are in the cryoem knowledge base.
+Instructions for this are `here. <https://uwcryoem.github.io/docs/Storage.html/>`_

 Software: